jdev42092/big-data-spring2018/week-05/WS04_Raster.md

 # Load in Red band
 red_data = gdal.Open(b4_raster)
+## Bands are the layers of a raster file- these all only have 1 band
 red_band = red_data.GetRasterBand(1)
+## Reading all pixel values as numpy array
 red = red_band.ReadAsArray()
+red.shape
 # Load in Near-infrasred band
 nir_data = gdal.Open(b5_raster)
 nir_band = nir_data.GetRasterBand(1)
 nir = nir_band.ReadAsArray()
+nir.shape
 ```

 What we see above is `gdal` proceeding in three steps.
 It opens a connection to the file, obtains the raster band (all the data we'll be working with only contains band 1), and reads in a `numpy` array so that we can process it.
 We can see that these are `numpy` arrays by checking their type.